dmbarbour/awelon/AboutABC.md

 ### Identity

-ABC has two identity operators: SP (32) and LF (10) have type `x → x`.
+ABC treats two whitespaces - SP (32) and LF (10) - as identity operators with type `x → x`.
 Effectively, whitespace in the ABC stream may be ignored.
-Additionally, the empty program performs no operations and is thus equivalent to identity.
+Also, the empty program is equivalent to identity, since it performs no operations on the tacit input.

-Tabs or carriage returns are not valid ABC operators.
-If encountered in an ABC system, an error should be raised as for any other invalid operation.
+(Tabs or carriage returns are not valid ABC operators.
+If encountered in an ABC system, an error must be raised, as for any other invalid operator.)

 ### Substructure